Stockport RFC: Several fixtures and results

-CC Rx = Challenge Cup Round x; LC Rx = Lancahire Cup Competition; JPT Rx = John Player Trophy; REGAL Rx = Regal Trophy.
+CC Rx = Challenge Cup Round x; LC Rx = Lancashire Cup Competition; JPT Rx = John Player Trophy; REGAL Rx = Regal Trophy.

 Notes and comments

 1 - Folly Fields is the stadium used by Wigan at the time until 1901.
 They then became sub-tenants of Springfield Park See below - Note 3.

 2 - Lowerhouse Lane is the original site of the current ground used by Widnes.
 It was renamed Naughton Park in 1932 in honour of club secretary, Tom Naughton - and later renamed Halton Stadium after being completely rebuilt in 1997.

 3 - Wigan became sub-tenants of Springfield Park, which they shared with Wigan United AFC, playing their first game there on 14 September 1901 at which a crowd of 4,000 saw them beat Morecambe 12–0, and the last game on 28 April 1902 when Wigan beat the Rest of Lancashire Senior Competition.
 A temporary ground was necessary to span the period between moving from Folly Fields and the new ground at Central Park being constructed.